Bengaluru Woman Robbed Of Rs 63,900 In Online Fraud: All She Wanted Was To Send A Courier To Canada

-The victim was searching for a courier service contact number on Google when she came across customer care claiming themselves as FedEx couriers.
+The victim was searching for a courier service contact number when she came across customer care claiming themselves as FedEx couriers.
 The IT professional had to send a courier to her husband on Thursday who lives in Canada.

 How To Avoid Internet Frauds?